 Our 'ready to learn' approach provides a consistent and visual approach for our behaviour expectations.
 It is displayed in each classroom.
 Children are placed on the chart as appropriate with the emphasis on positive behaviour.
-If children require 'time out' following a warning it is our focus to then move them back to 'ready to learn' - the child will then experience a fresh start and focus on the positive learning behaviours required in order to feel success.
+If children require calm/have a think time following a warning it is our focus to then move them back to 'ready to learn' - the child will then experience a fresh start and focus on the positive learning behaviours required in order to feel success.

-The time out consequence will take place immediately in KS1/EYFS, each time out is followed by a repairing conversation.
-In KS2 children will receive their time out during the immediate playtime/lunch time as this is deemed more impactful.
+The calm/thinking time will take place immediately in KS1/EYFS, it is followed by a repairing conversation.
+In KS2 children will receive their calm/thinking time during the immediate playtime/lunch time as this is deemed more impactful.